ShimShim46/HFT-CNN/README.md

 year={2018},
 }

-Contact person: Kazuya Shimura, g17tk008(at)yamanashi(dot)ac(dot)jp
+Contact: Kazuya Shimura, g17tk008(at)yamanashi(dot)ac(dot)jp

 <!-- https://cl.cs.yamanashi.ac.jp -->

-If something is broken or if you have further questions, please send me an e-mail.
+If you have further questions, please feel free to contact me.

 ### Features of each model